 Docker networking

 Containers run in isolation and don’t know anything about other processes or containers on the same machine.
-You have to options to make them communicate: Via Container Linking (aka legacy linking) or via Container Networks.
-Linking containers is simple to setup, but also limited and should only be used during development.
+You have two options to let containers communicate with each other:

-Container Linking (Legacy Linking)
+Option 1: Container Linking (Legacy Linking, deprecated)

 # Run container with name